webmaster442/BookGen/Commands.md

 Arguments:

 -d, --dir:
     Optional argument.
 Specifies work directory.
 If not specified, then the current directory will be used as working directory.

+# Shell

+Autocompleter command, that is used by Powershell

+`BookGen Shell`

-# Tools
+# Shortcut

-Display a list of downloadable tools that can be installed and used with BookGen shell.
+Create a cmd file in the current directory that can be used to start the bookgen Shell in the current directory.

+`BookGen Shortcut`

 This command is only supported on Windows OS.

+# Stats

+Displays various statistics about the bookgen project.

+`BookGen Stats [-v] [-d [directory]]`
+`BookGen Stats [--verbose] [--dir [directory]]`

+Arguments:

+-d, --dir:
+    Optional argument.
+Specifies work directory.
+If not specified, then the current directory will be used as working directory.

+-v, --verbose:
+    Optional argument, turns on detailed logging.
+Usefull for locating issues

+# Subcommands

+Listst all available subcommands

-`BookGen Tools`
+`BookGen SubCommands`

+# Templates

+`Bookgen Templates [-n [template name]]`
+`Bookgen Templates [--name [template name]]`

+Lists all available templates, or extracts a single template to the current directory.

+Arguments:

+-n, --name:
+    Optional argument.
+If specified, only the template with the given name will be extracted.
+    If not specified, all available templates will be printed.

 # Terminalinstall